behnazkhoshnood/good-cook-ms3/README.md

 - Edit form

   - If users ever decide that they would like to edit any of the data, all they need to do is click on the edit button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
-For admin, this button can be found only on profile page.
+For admin, this button can be found only on profile page for his/her own recipes.
-  By clicking on edit button, edit form will reveal with the information that have been added to the form by then.
+  By clicking on edit button, edit form will reveal with all the previous information that have been added to the form.
   - User can change any part they desire and then click on edit button at the bottom of the page.
   - If user decided to not change the informations they can click on the cancel buttton next to edit buttton.

 - Delete buttton

   - If users ever decide that they would like to delete any of the data, all they need to do is click on the delete button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
-  - In mobile view devices the delete buttton in "All Recipes" page is hidden and shown on top of the edit form instead.( exept for the admin)
+  - In mobile view devices the delete buttton is located on top of the recipe body instead.( exept for the admin)
   - When the user tries to delete a recipe, they will be asked to confirm if that is what they really want to do by means of a confirmation message.
 This is to prevent any user to delete a recipe by mistake.

 - Add category and marks